MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

 4. Find target clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^

+A video demo of selecting clusters with the Napari tool can be found here: https://www.youtube.com/watch?v=PaJlaPAfqtI

 Outline a set of points in the 2D plot and these points will become highlighted in your tomogram.
 To select multiple targets at once hold :kbd:`Shift` when outlining points.

 .. figure:: ../img/tutorial_2/img1.png